Addiction | 5 min read

 On September 22, 2021

-Percocet is a brand of drug formulated from oxycodone, an incredibly powerful opioid, and conventional over-the-counter pain reliever acetaminophen.
-It is only available via prescription, and when taken as directed, it can effectively mitigate some or all of the pain for the patient.
+Percocet is a brand of drug formulated from oxycodone, a potent opioid, and the conventional over-the-counter pain reliever acetaminophen.
+It is only available by prescription, and when taken as directed, it can effectively mitigate some or all of the patient’s severe pain.
 However, since it provides a very comfortable feeling of relaxation and pain reduction, Percocet is also frequently abused consciously or subconsciously by those who consistently desire those effects.

-The biggest problems with Percocet addiction are the health issues and risks that are associated with taking the drug in the first place, even when taken as directed, as well as the dependency that the drug creates in the user and the uncomfortable or even painful withdrawals that begin when a dose is missed.
-Many users are initially drawn in by the enticing effects and feelings, only to find that they have become dependent on the substance in a very short time.
+The most significant problems with Percocet addiction are the health issues and risks that are associated with taking the drug in the first place, even when taken as directed, as well as the dependency that the drug creates in the person and the uncomfortable or even painful withdrawals that begin when a dose is missed.
+Many people are initially drawn in by the enticing effects and feelings, only to find that they have become dependent on the substance in a very short time.

 If you think that you or someone you care about may be living with a Percocet addiction, many signs may provide additional insight to confirm or deny your feelings.
 While not every individual with a Percocet addiction will show all the signs, they will often show at least a few, even if they have become adept at hiding many of them.

-Just like all opioid addictions, a Percocet addiction will frequently cause many significant changes in the user.
-There will often be physical signs, cognitive signs, emotional indications, and behavioral changes that can be objectively observed.
+Just like all opioid addictions, a Percocet addiction will frequently cause many significant changes in the person.
+There will often be physical, cognitive, emotional, and behavioral signs that can be objectively observed.

-Some of the physical signs that indicate there may be a Percocet addiction include sudden or unexpected changes in body weight or body composition, persistent constipation, always looking tired or obviously fatigued, and becoming exhausted easily.
+Some of the physical Percocet addiction symptoms include sudden or unexpected changes in body weight or body composition, persistent constipation, always looking tired or obviously fatigued, and becoming exhausted easily.[2]
 In addition, observers often note coordination and movement problems, incomprehensible speech, and a visibly lowered respiration rate.
-The heart rate and blood pressure are also frequently lowered to borderline dangerous levels.
+The heart rate and blood pressure are also frequently reduced to borderline dangerous levels.

 If someone has become dependent on Percocet and is taking them out of fear of withdrawal, there are usually emotional signs that can be seen, though they are often relatively short-lived.
-Emotional signs of Percocet addiction can include aggression, irritability, anger, becoming easily agitated, and emotional modulation difficulty resulting in often wild mood swings.
+Emotional signs of Percocet addiction can include aggression, irritability, anger, becoming easily agitated, and difficulty with emotional modulation, resulting in frequent wild mood swings.[4]

-In many cases involving Percocet addiction, the user will begin to show changes in behavior that are often much easier to spot than even the physical changes, which are sometimes easier to hide.
-These behavioral changes can include general social withdrawal, inability to maintain healthy relationships, loss of the user’s job, failing educational performance, and loss of interest in things that aren’t Percocet.
+In many cases involving Percocet addiction, the person will begin to show changes in behavior that are often much easier to spot than even the physical changes, which are sometimes easier to hide.
+These behavioral changes can include general social withdrawal, inability to maintain healthy relationships, loss of their job, failing educational performance, and loss of interest in things that aren’t Percocet.[5]

 There are also behaviors specific to individuals taking Percocet, such as taking it when it is not safe, consuming more than prescribed, taking it for longer than prescribed, trying to steal Percocet from others with valid prescriptions, taking Percocet even after negative consequences, and being unable to reduce their own Percocet use.[6]